 Please note that special provisions may not be able to be accommodated for extraordinary dietary requests based on availability of supply, although these might be perfectly reasonable requests in North America.

-Again, please note that patients and their companions are admitted to the clinic’s own wing within the hospital for the patient’s specific medical therapy.
+Again, please note that patient/subjects and their companions are admitted to the clinic’s own wing within the hospital for the patient’s specific medical therapy.
 Hospital rules must be strictly followed.
 Accordingly, the 14 or more days in residence is for the strict purpose of undergoing medical treatment and should not be viewed as a ‘vacation’ for the purposes of recreation.
 We ask that special personal requests by either the patient or companion be put aside in favour of the medical procedures however difficult it is to sacrifice those personal needs for the length of your stay in residence.
 Alcohol, even for meals is not allowed in the hospital.